 - If you are making a business payment: An invoice with the supplier’s name and address

 These final three items can be sent in PDF form or as clear scans to firstname.lastname@example.org if you are making a personal payment, or to email@example.com if you are making a business payment.
 If you have any questions regarding your payment to Jordan, call our team on 0207 589 3000 (personal) or 0207 823 7878 (business).

 What does a Jordanian IBAN look like?

-Every Jordanian bank account will have an IBAN, an alphanumeric code that is needed in order to receive an international payment.
-IBANs in Jordan are 30 characters long and consist of an ISO Country Code, two IBAN check digits and a Basic Bank Account Number (BBAN).
-This BBAN is itself made up of a Bank Identifier Code, a Branch Identifier, an Account Number and two BBAN Check Digits.
-See an example below.
+Every Jordanian bank account is assigned an International Bank Account Number (IBAN).
+This is an alphanumeric code that is used to facilitate international payments.
+IBANs in Jordan are 30 characters long and consist of an ISO Country Code, two check digits and a Basic Bank Account Number (BBAN).

 JO94 ABCD 1234 5678 9012 3456 78901 23

 Is it safe to send money online to Jordan?